We recognize you have many questions regarding your practice and how to best contend with the impacts of COVID-19.

 - Additional details from the Treasury Department offer guidance.

-- As always, dentists should consult their tax professional for guidance on their specific situation.
+- As always, dentists should consult their tax professionals for guidance on their specific situations.

 Taxpayer Certainty and Disaster Tax Relief Act of 2020